Fire and Explosion

 deliver safe, reliable fire testing and blast testing for your

-Our purpose-built fire and explosion test facilities are
+Our purpose-built fire and explosion test facilities at the HSE

 We provide testing dates throughout the year, along with a

 flexible 'can-do' approach that enables us to meet your fire and

 explosion testing needs whether standard or bespoke.

 For more information about our fire and explosion test